sp-95/python-lifecycle-training/README.rst

         [Makefile]
         indent_style = tab

-2. To move on to the next step check your solution, commit or stash them then checkout to branch init/format/flake8
+2. To move on to the next step commit or stash your changes then checkout to the branch ``init/format/flake8``

    .. code-block:: console

-        $ git diff init/format/flake8
         $ git stash
         $ git checkout init/format/flake8